All of us make mistakes and occasionally need someone to help us become better at what we do. This should always be the end goal of correction.

 Here are 7 aspects of healthy correction:

-Replace – Some people simply aren’t a fit for the team.
+Make hard decisions when needed – Some people simply aren’t a fit for the team.
 The problem could be them or the team.
 Making the call to replace a team member is hard, but sometimes necessary to continue the progress of the organization.
 The sooner this call is made the better it will be for everyone.
-(If it reaches this point, the leader should spend time evaluating what went wrong with the relationship — was it the person, the organization, or the leader?)
+(If it reaches this point, the leader should spend time evaluating what went wrong with the relationship – was it the person, the organization, or the leader?)